Ziv Television Programs

-Ziv Television Programs, Inc. was an American production company that specialized in productions for first-run television syndication in the 1950s.
+Ziv Television Programs, Inc., was an American production company that specialized in productions for first-run television syndication in the 1950s.

 History

 The company was founded by Frederick Ziv in 1948 and was a subsidiary of his successful radio syndication business, which had begun in 1937.
 The company produced recorded programs and sold them directly to local television stations.
-The television syndication service proved lucrative during the late 1940s and early 1950s, as local television stations wanted to fill their schedules during hours outside of "prime time".
+The television syndication service proved lucrative during the late 1940s and early 1950s.

+Local television stations wanted to fill their schedules during hours outside of "prime time".
 By 1955, Ziv was producing more than 250 half-hour TV episodes a year.